Thriving Accelerator Workshops

 Magnify Immersion Program (Spring Semester)

 Magnify is six-credit academic program for bringing the science of thriving to U-M’s best and brightest students in order to learn, identify, and employ POS principles and practices that build high-performing organizations that enable people to thrive.
 The course is composed of three components: classroom work, action-learning, and an integrated reflection.

 The Center for Positive Organizations offers undergraduate students a variety of opportunities to engage with our community.
 Center faculty members teach POS-themed courses in the Ross School of Business BBA program, and students also have the opportunity to engage in fellowships, seminars, and events with other Center students as well as with Center faculty and staff.

-Students in the MBA program at the Ross School of Business have the unique opportunity to take a number of courses taught by faculty members of the Center for Positive Organizations.
+Students in the MBA or OYM program at the Ross School of Business have the unique opportunity to take a number of courses taught by faculty members of the Center for Positive Organizations.
 These courses are informed by the research findings in the field of positive organizational scholarship, and challenge students to give new meaning to the aspiration to “make a positive difference in the world.”

 University of Michigan doctoral students interested in the Center for Positive Organizations and its positive organizational scholarship research are strongly encouraged to contact Center faculty members to explore possible research opportunities.